 Attention all WCU Student Veterans:

-If you are planning to use your VA education benefits for your classes, please complete the WCU Request for Certification at least 30 days prior to the start of each semester and submit it to Mrs. Morrison.
+If you are planning to use your VA education benefits for your classes, please complete the WCU Request for Certification Form.

 Featured News - Veterans Center in RAM FAM Newsletter

 March 12, 2021 Issue

 One of the most important things that a university can do is to provide a high standard of services to its student veterans, military service members, reservists, and their families.
 At West Chester, we work very hard to recognize and support those who have made great sacrifices to serve our country as members of the U.S. military.

 I am very proud to announce that West Chester University recently was awarded the 2021-2022 Military Friendly® School designation, and has advanced to Gold status in recognition of leading practices, effective programs, and outcomes.
 West Chester is one of only six universities in Pennsylvania that earned Gold designation.

 The Greg and Sandra Weisenstein Veterans Center is the hub of campus programming for student military.
 Spouses and dependents of veterans and military members are eligible to utilize the center’s resources, too.
 The transition from the military to civilian life can be challenging, but Lillian Morrison’s job is to make things easier.
 She is the center’s director and works with Financial Aid and other units on campus to help military members access their educational benefits.
 As a veteran herself, she serves as sounding board and trouble-shooter for any other issues that may arise.
 In addition to Morrison, center staff include a licensed professional counselor, dedicated specifically to the needs of student veterans, as well as a graduate assistant.